pravega/pravega/documentation/src/docs/roadmap.md

 ## Security
 Security for this release will focus on support for securing Pravega external interfaces along with basic access controls on stream access and administration.
--  Access Control on Stream operations
+-  Access Control on Stream operations.
--  Auth between Clients and Controller/SegmentStore
+-  Auth between Clients and Controller/SegmentStore.
--  Auth between SegmentStore and Tier 2 Storage
+-  Auth between SegmentStore and Tier 2 Storage.

 ## Pravega Connectors
 Pravega ecosystem interconnectivity will be augmented with the following:
--  Expanded Flink connector support (batch & table API support)
+-  Expanded Flink connector support (batch & table API support).
--  Logstash connector
+-  Logstash connector.
 -  Others also under consideration (Interested in writing a connector?
 Talk to us...)

 # Future Items
-The following items are new features that we wish to build in upcoming Pravega releases, however no active work is currently underway.
+The following items are new features that we wish to build in upcoming Pravega releases, however many active work is currently underway.
 Please reach out on the Pravega channels if you're interested in picking one of these up.

--  Operational features
+-  Operational Features
   -  Non-disruptive and rolling upgrades for Pravega
   -  Provide default Failure Detector
   -  Exposing information for administration purposes
   -  Ability to define throughput quotas and other QoS guarantees
--  Pravega connectors / integration
+-  Pravega Connectors / Integration
   -  Kafka API Compatibility (Producer and Consumer APIs)
   -  Spark connectors (source/sink)
   -  REST Proxy for Reader/Writer (REST proxy for Admin operations is already there)